-How many of you are on a law school application cycle schedule?
-A schedule that you gave yourself over the summer perhaps compelling you to submit by Thanksgiving.
+Are you on a law school application schedule that you set for yourself over the summer?
+Maybe that timeline had you submitting your application by Thanksgiving.
 Are you on target?

-There is time to enjoy turkey, time to enjoy the holidays and time to submit your strongest application to law school.
+There is still time to both enjoy the holidays and submit your strongest application to law school!

 Looking for one-on-one guidance as you make your way through your law school application?
 The expert advisors at Accepted are ready to help!
-Explore our Law School Admissions Consulting & Editing Services to work with a consultant who will ensure that your application is a smashing success, and NOT a recipe for disaster.
-Learn more here about how to GET ACCEPTED.
+Explore our Law School Admissions Consulting and Advising Services to work with a consultant who will ensure that your application is a smashing success – not a recipe for disaster.

 Sadie Polen has more than ten years of experience in higher education.
 She reviewed statements of purpose, personal statements, and resumes for political and public service opportunities and made candidate selections for elite programs at Harvard University.
 She also has experience advising individuals on their career and post-graduation plans.
 Sadie holds a BS from UC Davis, an EdM from Harvard, and a DEI certificate from Cornell.
 Want Sadie to help you get Accepted?
 Click here to get in touch